guanchuwang/division/README.md

 </div>

 ### Advantages of DIVISION
-Compared with the existing frameworks that integrate searching into learning, DIVISION has a more concise compressor and decompressor, speeding up the procedure of ACT.
+Compared with the existing frameworks that integrate searching into learning, DIVISION has a more simplified compressor and decompressor, speeding up the procedure of ACT.
 More importantly, it reveals the compressible (HFC) and non-compressible factors (LFC) during DNN training, improving the transparency of ACT.